Effect of Trastuzumab on Disease Free Survival in Early Stage HER2-Negative Breast Cancer Patients With ERBB2 Expressing Disseminated Tumor Cells

 Experimental: Arm II (definitive therapy, trastuzumab)

-- A candidate for adjuvant or neoadjuvant chemotherapy.
+- Planning to receive best practice adjuvant or neoadjuvant chemotherapy according to institutional guidelines.
 Adjuvant tamoxifen or aromatase inhibitors treatment will be allowed for hormone receptor-positive patients.
+Patients who have failed neoadjuvant endocrine therapy will also be eligible.

 - At least 18 years old.